 The following table demonstrates the sensitivity to a reasonably possible change in interest rates, with all other variables held constant, of the Group's profit before tax through the impact on floating rate Interest-bearing loans and borrowings and cash and cash equivalents.
 The impact on equity is the same as the impact on profit before tax.

-Effect on prof tax for the yea
+tax for the year ended

-in US\$'000 2022 2021
+2022 2021

-+ 1.0 percentage point 6,907 1,507
+6,907 1,507

-- 1.0 percentage point (6,907) (1,507)
+(6,907)

+- (-, /